 A very popular credit card, the first years' $35 annual fee is waved for new customers.
 Also, the card offers a 7.90 percent APR, and a 21 percent cash back APR.
 Use this card if you have a lot to deposit and not very many purchases to make.

 This is a really good card.
-Citi cardholders have to make 18 months worth of steady payments and then Citi will consider you for one of their unsecured credit cards.
-Their secured credit cards have an interest rate close to 18 percent, and a $29 annual fee.
+Citi cardholders have to make 18 months worth of steady payments and then Citi may consider you for one of their unsecured credit cards.
+Their secured credit card has no annual fee and the minimum security deposit of $200.

 As always fees are subject to change, please call up your credit card issuer if you are interested in a secure credit card.